feliwxp/data_engineer_zoomcamp/1_intro/README.md

 pgcli -h localhost -p 5432 -u root -d ny_taxi
 ```

-## Ingesting data to Postgres

-Refer to Jupyter Notebook `upload-data.ipynb` file which does the following:
-- Read csv
-- Convert time columns to timestamp format in Dataframe
-- Connect to postgres database using Alchemy
-- Create table in postgres database
-- Insert data into postgres database in chunks

 ## Connecting pgAdmin and Postgres with Docker networking

 Now, let's use `pgAdmin` instead of `pgcli`. pgAdmin is run as a container alongside the Postgres container, on the same virtual network.